Christoph Bernstiel

-Christoph Bernstiel (born 8 February 1984 in Bernburg, Saale) is a German politician in the Christian Democratic Union (CDU) who served as a member of the German Bundestag from 2017 to 2021.
+Christoph Bernstiel (born 8 February 1984 in Bernburg, Bezirk Halle) is a German politician in the Christian Democratic Union (CDU) who served as a member of the German Bundestag from 2017 to 2021.
 In addition, he has served on the Halle (Saale) municipal council since 2014.

 Education and early career

 Bernstiel studied political science and sociology at the Martin Luther University of Halle-Wittenberg until 2010 graduating with a Magister Artium.
 From 2010 to 2017, he worked at the multimedia centre Mitteldeutsches Multimediazentrum Halle (Saale), initially as PR officer and later as head of communications.

 While working, Bernstiel took a compact study course at the German Press Academy (depak) from 2010 to 2012, graduating with a degree in communication management.
 In 2012, he founded the company KOBE PR.
 He has been a certified PR consultant since 2013, certified by the testing and certification organisation of the German communications industry PZOK.

 Political career

 Early beginnings

 Bernstiel joined the CDU and the Junge Union (JU), the youth section of the CDU, in 2005.
 In 2006, he became a member of the RCDS, the German Association of Christian Democratic Students.
 Bernstiel was elected chairman of the Bernburg county branch of the JU from 2006 to 2007 and, following administrative reform, chairman of the Salzland county branch of the JU from 2007 to 2011.
 From 2009 to 2011, he was commissioner for social policy in the federal executive of the JU.
 Bernstiel served as chairman of the North Halle (Saale) local branch of the CDU from 2013 to 2019.
 He has been on the Halle (Saale) municipal council since 2014 and, since 2017, Member of the Bundestag for Halle (Saale), Kabelsketal, Landsberg, and Petersberg after previously defeating several competitors within his own party.
 Since 2019 Bernstiel is head of the specialised committee on federal and European affairs of the Saxony-Anhalt CDU.